solana-labs/solana/docs/src/proposals/accounts-db-replication.md

 and the replica relaying replication information.
 The server can stream the account information from its AccountCache or from the storage if already flushed.

-The `JsonRpcAccountsService`, this is the existing RPC service serving client requests for account information.
+The `JsonRpcAccountsService`, this is the RPC service serving client requests for account information.
 The existing JsonRpcService serves other client calls than AccountsDb ones.
 The replica node only serves the AccountsDb calls.